AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/get-started-wf-administration/manage-available-licenses-in-your-system.md

 1. At the bottom of the left panel, click **System** > **Licenses**.

-   For more information about the licenses listed on this page, see [Adobe Workfront licenses overview](../../administration-and-setup/add-users/access-levels-and-object-permissions/wf-licenses.md).
+   For more information about the licenses listed on this page, see [Legacy licenses overview](../../administration-and-setup/add-users/access-levels-and-object-permissions/wf-licenses.md).

    >[!NOTE]
    >